cfhamlet/os-scrapy-kafka-pipeline/README.md

 * support config default kafka brokers and topic in the settings.py file
 * support [kafka-python](https://github.com/dpkp/kafka-python) [producer](https://kafka-python.readthedocs.io/en/master/apidoc/KafkaProducer.html) init args
 * support dynamic connect and send to other kafka cluster and topic using item meta
-* item will send to kafka as JSON format, bytes will encode to base64 if can not utf-8 encode
+* item will send to kafka as JSON format, bytes can be encoded to base64 string if it can not be utf-8 encoded

 ## Install